 Mold and Mildew

-Mold is definitely not something you want to have in your home.
+Pervasive or not, mold is definitely not something you want to have in your home.
 It consumes and destroys organic materials and causes respiratory and other health problems for people who are sensitive to it.

 Mildew and Mold Nasties